 The Company generates sufficient cash from operating activities to fund its operations and fulfill its obligations as they become due.
-The Company has credit facilities available with Royal Bank of Canada totalling \$3,090,000, including a revolving demand credit facility of \$1,500,000 which it has not drawn down as at the date hereof, a foreign exchange facility of \$1,500,000, and credit card facilities totalling \$90,000.
-The Company's funds have not been committed in any way, except as set out in Note 21 of the Consolidated Financial Statements.
+The Company has credit facilities available with Royal Bank of

+Canada including a revolving demand credit facility of \$1,750,000, which has not been utilized as of March 31, 2025, a foreign exchange facility, and a credit card facility of \$30,000.
+The revolving demand credit facility bears interest at a variable rate of Royal Bank prime plus 0.75% and has been secured with a General Security Agreement constituting a first ranking security interest of the Bank in the Company's property.
+The Company is subject to maintaining certain financial covenants if the demand credit facility is drawn upon.